When you should Choose your TFSA over your RRSP

 3. You’ve maxed out contributions to your RRSP

 While RRSP and TFSA guidelines were created to encourage Canadians to save, there are significant penalties for over-contributing to these plans.
 RRSP contribution limits are set at 18% of your earned income annually, and you can carry forward unused contribution room.
 There may be years when you have more to invest than your RRSP room allows, in which case, your TFSA is a great place to invest that money.
 Your savings will grow, tax-free, and you’ll be able to withdraw the money, tax-free.
-As of 2018, you can contribute up to $52,000 in your TFSA.
+As of 2016, you can have up to $46,500 in your TFSA.